-Burn Out and Succession Planning in Cyber
+Burn out and Succession Planning with Cyber

 The more it is talked about, the more of an open forum we have for looking to solutions and sharing experiences.
 This is all in amongst the ever-increasing conversation about the Great Resignation, which is highlighting the fact that in the US alone there are almost 500,000 open positions within security, and nearly 60% or organizations reporting a shortage in their team.